 At the end of your registration form you can list each acknowledgement and require that the participant agree to the waiver before completing their registration.

 Poor behavior by parents and coaches is a common problem in youth sports.
-To help reduce complaints, mistreatment of officials, and other negativity from parents and volunteers you should create a code of conduct.
+You should create a code of conduct to help reduce complaints, mistreatment of officials, and other negativity from parents and volunteers.

-Codes of conduct can set clear expectations for everyone involved at your organizations before your season starts.
-You should also include specific procedures and punishments for misbehavior so that you avoid disagreements during your season.
+Codes of conduct can set clear expectations for everyone involved at your organization before your season starts.
+You should also include specific procedures and punishments for misbehavior to avoid disagreements during your season.

-Don't have a Code of Conduct yet?
+Still need to get a Code of Conduct?
 View our tips here: How to Create a Code of Conduct for Youth Sports

-Refunds are part of the game in youth sports.
+Refunds are part of the game in community or intramural sports.
 Families might unexpectedly move before the season, players get injured, or parents decide to sign up for other activities.
 However, too many refunds can have a negative impact on your organization's budget.